hotwax/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/SalesOrder/giftcardorders.md

 Subsequently, invoice is auto generated in NetSuite in the status “Paid”, and the customer deposit status is automatically updated from “Not Deposited” to “Fully Applied”.

+{% hint style="success" %}
+When walk-in customers purchase a gift card from the store, it is treated as a regular POS order in HotWax Commerce.
+HotWax Commerce syncs those orders with NetSuite in the POS sales synchronization to NetSuite.
+{% endhint %}

 {% hint style="info" %}
 **What happens when customers redeem their gift card to pay for a new order?**